+24 July 2020: code names aligned with similar element in ISO 20022.
+Updated in message model.

 Security Identification/EMT Security Identification Guideline - deletion

 The guideline is deleted since the guideline explains usage for EMT v1 or v2 and is no longer relevant.